 Workshops

-Most CUPE Education is currently being offered online only.
+CUPE Education is now being offered in-person and online.

 Check the CUPE.ca website for updates.

-To find information about courses being offered and the dates, visit this page regularly for updates.
+To find information about courses being offered and the dates, visit this page regularly for updates to CUPE Education offerings in BC.

-For CUPE courses you may register if there is space and you know that your union leave from your job will be approved.
-Then fill in this form and email it to admin@cupe23.ca
+For CUPE courses you may register – with your personal email address – if there is space and you know that your union leave from your job will be approved.
+Send an email to admin@cupe23.ca to let us know you’ve registered and administration staff can forward a Union Leave form to you, if applicable.

 OCCUPATIONAL HEALTH & SAFETY COURSES